tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 #### #4 Masternodes

 - A masternode is a server on a decentralised network, can be used for features like direct send/instant transactions or private transactions.
 - Masternode operators are rewarded by earning portions of block rewards, standard return on their stakes, portion of the transaction fees.
 Allowing for a greater ROI.

 #####
 #####
 ##### **Dash Example**

-Dash - masternodes for proof of service and miners for proof of work, achieve distributed consensus on the blockchain.
-Masternodes share an equal block rewards with miners.
+- Proof of service algorithm -> 2nd tier network of masternodes exists alongside a 1st tier network of miners to achieve distributed consensus on the block chain.
+- A special deterministic algorithm is used to create a pseudo-random ordering of the Masternodes
+-  N pseudo random Masternodes perform the same task, act as an oracle

 +++